2100hq/2100-server/README.md

 **me**
 - returns your user.
 Its already avaialble in your private state, but here for testing.

+**verifyTwitter(link:string,description:string)**
+- Create a new token based on you twitter name.
+Requires a link to a tweet in this format:
+  - "Add me to @2100hq: 0x..." where 0x is your public address
+- link - full https link to tweet which contains the formatted message.
+- description - optional description of your token.

+**setFavorite(tokenid:string,favorite=true)**
+- adds a token to your favorites list. can also remove token by setting favorite=false.

+**setTokenDescription(tokenid:string,description='')**
+- set the description of a token you own.

 ### Admin Actions
 Special routes only admins can call.

-**createTokenWithOwner({name:string,signature:string})**
-- generates a pending token with a pre-set owner address
-- signed coupon will be created for submission on block chain to create
-- string must be a valid twitter name or action will fail
-- this generates a command for the user which can be monitored in private.myCommands

-**createToken({name:string})**
+**createPendingToken({name:string,ownerAddress:(string,optional)})**
-- creates ownerless token
+- creates ownerless token which needs to be confirmed on blockchain.

+**createTokenByName({name:string,ownerAddress:string,creatorAddress:string,description:(string,optional)})
+-  creates an active token off chain which has these properties.

+**setTokenDescription(tokenid:string,description='')**
+- set the description of any active token.

 **setAdmin({userid:string,isAdmin:boolean})**
 - user ids are identical to user addresses